 Harmful Acts to Evade and How to Circumvent Them

 The do’s and don’ts of divorce are difficult to maneuver for everyone involved, but actively seeking to avoid destructive behaviors can help alleviate some of the hardship during the process.

 Failing to Communicate

 Forcing two parties who don’t wish to remain married to communicate during their divorce naturally can result in communication struggles.
 Being forced to speak to one another during this trying process can further exacerbate the issue.
 Communication is vital in court proceedings and failing to talk to one another might put up unnecessary roadblocks in an already demanding situation.

 What can help: Lines of communication between the two parties must remain open.
 For this to happen, the parties may need to be encouraged by family members, friends, or a therapist.
 Accountability is key.
 Group or individual therapy, or other forms of communication practice can be a powerful tool in learning how to express emotions.

-On the opposite end of failing to communicate, emotional arguments often occur during a proceeding across a broad range of issues: custody, bills, requesting documents, etc. Emotions may run especially high in custody cases, but emotional outbursts could jeopardize the case for either side.
+On the opposite end of failing to communicate, emotional arguments often occur during a proceeding across a broad range of issues: custody, bills, requesting documents, etc. Emotions may run especially high in custody and alcohol cases, but emotional outbursts could jeopardize the case for either side.
 While it’s an exceptionally stressful situation, attempting to keep feelings under control can help suppress the overall distress present in the case.

 What can help: Mental health therapy can foster the ability to manage emotions.
 Seeking therapy can benefit both parties involved in divorce, as processing difficult emotions can help to keep them focused, as long as each works to make a positive change.
 “People tend to engage in therapy, but that is only as good as they are willing to make it,” says Kellman.
 For those that put in the effort in a professional setting, managing emotions can be significantly easier to approach when facing conflict in the courtroom.